cockroachdb/docs/v21.2/node-shutdown.md

 ### Recommission nodes

 If you accidentally started decommissioning a node, or have a node with a hung decommissioning process, you can recommission the node.
-This cancels replica transfer from the decommissioning node.
+This cancels replica removal from the decommissioning node.

 Recommissioning can only cancel an active decommissioning process.
 If a node has [completed decommissioning](#status-change), you must start a new node.
 A fully decommissioned node is permanently decommissioned, and cannot be recommissioned.